 Meals and Drinks

-All inclusive light hotels and resorts offer three meals a day as well as selection of drinks included free of charge during the meals.
-Some of them also offer afternoon snacks or ice cream for children in the mini club.
-Otherwise there aren’t afternoon or midnight snacks for adults, nor free drinks throughout the day.
+All-inclusive light will get you three meals a day, as well as a selection of drinks, included free of charge during the meals.
+Some hotels also have an afternoon snack or ice cream for children in the mini club.
+Otherwise, there aren’t afternoon or midnight snacks for adults, nor free drinks throughout the day.

-Majority of Croatia all inclusive resorts and hotels serve buffet meals.
-And only some of them have an option to upgrade to the onsite a la carte restaurant once during the stay.
+The majority of all-inclusive resorts and hotels serve buffet meals.
+And only some of them give the option to the guests to upgrade to the onsite a la carte restaurant once during their stay.

 A selection of drinks usually includes unbranded soft drinks, draught wine and beer, local liquors, and water.
 Should you feel like having a Pepsi or Coke, or your favorite beer, you’ll pay extra.